Offline Reinforcement Learning via Inverse Optimization: Numerical Experiments

 \subsection{MuJoCo benchmark}

 Next, we compare IO agents with widely used model-based and model-free offline RL algorithms within the MuJoCo control benchmark~\citep{MuJoCo}.
 In these experiments, we employ a model-free version of the IO agent, where the actions $\hat{u}_t^{\text{ex}}$ in Algorithm~\plaineqref{alg:nc_mpc_inv_opt} are directly taken from the dataset.
-The augmented state $\phi(\hat {\mathbf x}_{t-4:t}, \hat {\mathbf u}_{t-4:t})$ includes the last four state-action pairs, the cross-products of state features, a constant bias term, and the state sinusoidal terms.
+The augmented state $\phi(\hat {\mathbf x}_{t-4:t}, \hat {\mathbf u}_{t-4:t})$ includes the last four state-action pairs, the cross-products of state features, a constant bias term, Radial Basis Function (RBF) features over the state, and the state sinusoidal terms.
 The latter augmentation is motivated by the periodic nature of the targeted tasks in robotics.

 \textbf{Experiment setup:} We use the dataset from the D4RL repository~\citep{d4rl} to train IO agents and offline RL algorithms.
 We employ an iterative version of the IO algorithm, using gradient-based optimization to minimize the objective function in Equation~\plaineqref{eq:sub_loss}.
-For a fair comparison, we ran each algorithm with 1M gradient steps and applied the same evaluation scheme.
-We trained each algorithm with three different seeds and evaluated the agents throughout the training process using 40 different seeds for each evaluation.
-We report the average of top $5\%$ mean evaluation scores in Table~\ref{table:mujoco_scores}.
-We focus on low-data regimes, limiting the data size to 10K or 5K points in addition to retaining the original dataset size of 1M points.
-We obtained the scores for the offline RL algorithms by running the implementations provided in the OfflineRL-Kit repository~\citep{offinerlkit}, which matches the originally reported scores when the algorithms are executed with the complete dataset.
+We trained each algorithm with four different seeds and evaluated the agents after each epoch using 40 different seeds throughout the training process.
+In addition to experiments with the full dataset (1M samples), we also evaluate low-data regimes by restricting the training set to the first 10K samples for \texttt{walker2d} and the first 5K samples for \texttt{hopper}.
+We report the evaluation scores at last-epoch of the training in Table \ref{table:mujoco_scores_last}, and best-epoch evaluation scores\footnote{We excluded the RBF features in the low-data regime runs of the IO agent.
+See Table~\ref{table:io_hyper} in Appendix for details.} across training in Table~\ref{table:mujoco_scores_best}.
+We note that selecting the first 5K or 10K samples is arbitrary, and that the average dataset score is largely unchanged relative to the full dataset.
+We obtained the scores for the offline RL algorithms by running the implementations provided in the OfflineRL-Kit repository~\citep{offinerlkit}, which match the originally reported scores when the algorithms are executed on the full dataset.
+See Appendix~\ref{appdx:mujoco_additional} for a detailed study with the IO agent across varying sizes of uniformly sampled training sets.

-Table~\ref{table:mujoco_scores} shows the performance of the IO agent in low-data regimes against offline RL algorithms.
-In both hopper and walker environments, the IO agent achieves the highest score in the low-data regime when compared with model-free and model-based offline RL algorithms.
-In terms of the number of parameters, the IO agent has an order of magnitude fewer parameters, as shown in the bottom of Table~\ref{table:mujoco_scores}, while achieving higher scores compared with widely used baselines.